What is Chagas disease?

 What causes Chagas disease?

-Chagas disease is caused when people become infected by the parasite Trypanosoma cruzi.
-The feces of insects called triatomine, or “kissing” bugs, transmits the parasite to people.
-These bugs feed on the blood of animals and people at night, and then they defecate.
-If people unknowingly wipe the feces into their eyes, nose, mouth, or a sore, they can get sick.
+When people become infected by the parasite Trypanosoma cruzi, they can get Chagas disease.
+The feces of insects called triatomine, or “kissing” bugs, transmits the parasite to humans.
+These bugs feed on the blood of animals and humans at night, and then they defecate.
+Infection can occur if you unknowingly wipe the feces into your eyes, nose, mouth, or a sore.

 The insects are usually found in rural Latin America, in places of widespread poverty.
 Experts believe that as many as 11 million people in South and Central America and Mexico have the disease.
 Most don’t know they have it.
 The disease will not go away without treatment and can eventually lead to death.
-People in North America also have the illness, but in much smaller numbers.
+People in North America are also infected, but in much smaller numbers.
 However, the disease is spreading as people travel more widely.

 In addition to contact with feces from infected bugs, the following can also cause Chagas disease:

 - Birth (mother-to-baby)